pkk11111/9103_tut04_group_G/README.md

 3. Add shadow for each connectors

 I created another darker and wider connectors under the original connectors to represent the shadow.
 Also, I changed the positions of the new connectors slightly so that they would only show on one side of the connector.

+Lachlan's Change:

+1. Added a new hexBeads.js script

+2. Updated wheel placement to line up with the new hex grid

+3. Added bead chains along each edge

+4. Gave the beads a subtle flowing animation